 The federal solar investment income tax credit (ITC) has been in place since 2005 and has helped support the growth of solar energy across the country.
-The credit has allowed homeowners and commercial entities to deduct a significant portion of the cost of their solar panel installation from their income taxes - 26% in 2020.
-The tax credit is stepping down over the next two years and will sunset completely for residential systems while remaining at a permanent 10% for commercial and utility systems.
+The credit has allowed homeowners and commercial entities to deduct a significant portion of the cost of their solar panel installation from their income taxes - 26% until 2022.
+The tax credit is stepping down after 2022 and will sunset completely for residential systems while remaining at a permanent 10% for commercial and utility systems.

 Finding Safe Harbor